smlee2051/KoreaUniv/Forecasting-LMS-Login-Frequency/README.md

 ## ✅ Empirical data study

 ### **📂 Dataset**
+The dataset consists of **77 days of login frequency data** collected from a Learning Management System (LMS) during the **2023 Fall semester**.
+The dataset includes login activity records for **500 users**.

+- **Source:** LMS , SIS
+- **Time Period:** 2023 Fall Semester (77 days)
+- **Number of Users:** 832
+- **Data Type:** Login frequency per user

 ### **🔍 Model Validation & Hyperparameter Tuning**
-To ensure model robustness, **cross-validation and hyperparameter tuning** were applied exclusively to Transformer, Reformer, Informer, Autoformer.****
+To ensure model robustness, **cross-validation and hyperparameter tuning** were applied exclusively to Transformer, Reformer, Informer, Autoformer.

 #### **1️⃣ Cross-Validation Method**
+For time-series forecasting, we applied **Rolling Window Cross-Validation** instead of K-Fold Cross-Validation.
+The model is trained on past data and evaluated on a **7-day prediction horizon**, ensuring that future values are never used in training.

 #### **2️⃣ Hyperparameter Tuning**